-Cailen has done her best to become a useful member of
+Cailen has done her best to become a useful member

-and even the clothes we wear.
+we keep and even the clothes we wear.

-She may not be able to speak, but she sure tries to communicate.
+She may not be able to speak, but she sure tries to

-loving to her as she has always been to us.
+as gentle and loving to her as she has always been to us.

 Jamie - first